 After writing through all those and disclosing their deepest emotions, most admitted this was a valuable and meaningful experience in their lives.

-Since those initial experiments in the ’80’s, a number of later studies at various other labs could replicate Pennebaker’s findings, and add more.
+Since those initial experiments in the ’80s, a number of later studies at various other labs were done, and they could replicate Pennebaker’s findings, and add more.